Skip to main content

 • more connected to reserve and review logic

-Both should still reconcile to one shared accounting foundation.
+Both reconcile to one shared accounting foundation.

 What a claim needs to express